jesskelsall/jessrising.com/src/content/blog/2023-02-11-adventure-week-6.md

 <img src="../../public/photos/holme-wood.jpeg" />

-Beyond this, the trail became heavily wooded, accompanied by a pair of [Cheviot sheep](TODO) before the next gate leading out onto exposed hillside.
+Beyond this, the trail became heavily wooded, accompanied by a pair of [Swaledale sheep](https://en.wikipedia.org/wiki/Swaledale_sheep) before the next gate leading out onto exposed hillside.
 A short walk downhill from here, the wooden bridge crossing Holme Beck.
 The views from here were my favourite of the day - Loweswater coming into view with Low Fell beyond.
 As the trail continued upward and round the hillside, a wooden bench afforded an opportunity to rest and take in the dramatic clouded scenery.

 <img src="../../public/photos/holme-beck.jpeg" />
 <img src="../../public/photos/loweswater-from-the-bench.jpeg" />